chirathlv/FinTec/README.md

 # FinTec

-I'm Chirath LV
+I'm Chirath LV <br />
--- My background is from Network and System Enginerring domain -- I would like to get experience in Financial Domain -- Love the idea of Blockchain and think it would be the feature
+My background is from Network and System Enginerring domain <br />
+I would like to get experience in Financial Domain <br />
+Love the idea of Blockchain and think it would be the feature <br />